imboowa/SimpleLinearRegression/README.md

 # Simple Linear Regression

 This is my first AI like creation that predicts house prices in rural areas.
 I takes in house square feet and number of rooms and does the math and spits out the prediction expected.
-It works like this, you give it number of rooms and square feet and it will predict basing on data that was trained on it.
+It works like this, you give it number of rooms and square feet and it will predict basing on data that was trained on.
 I have learned all of this by going through chatGPT explanations so as to make it happen.
 Thank You.

 ## About Me

 I am a passionate developer with expertise in **Python** and **C++** programming.
-I am particularly interested in **Artificial Intelligence**, **Computational Biology**, and **Animation**.
+I am particularly interested in **Artificial Intelligence**, **Computational Biology**, **Animation**, and **Web Development**.
 My goal is to create innovative solutions that contribute to these fields.

 ## Projects